 Weather-wise, the best time to visit Tablas Romblon is between April and July when temperatures are hot and barely any rainfall.
 This is also high season, so expect to see more tourists during these months.

 I recommend planning your Tablas trip on the shoulder months of the high season between November and March which sees a bit of rainfall but usually only lasts for a couple of hours and the rest of the day is sunny.

 Try to avoid the typhoon season which is typically between August and October.

 10 EPIC THINGS TO DO IN TABLAS ISLAND

-The first thing you’re going to want to do on Tablas Philippines is adventure to the beach to cool off.
-Aglicay Beach is arguably the best beach on Tablas Island to do exactly that, boasting turquoise waters, sugary white sands, tall coconut palms and a panoramic viewpoint on top of the headland.
+The first Tablas tourist spot is adventure to the beach to cool off.
+Aglicay Beach is arguably the best beach on the island to do exactly that, boasting turquoise waters, sugary white sands, tall coconut palms, and a panoramic viewpoint on top of the headland.

-Aglicay Beach can be found in Alcantara on the southeast coast of Tablas Island.
-From the town of Looc, it’s approximately a 25-minute drive to reach this Tablas Island tourist spot.
+Aglicay Beach can be found in Alcantara on the southeast coast of the island.
+From the town of Looc, it’s approximately a 25-minute drive to reach this location.